tknapen/brainimaging_VU/README.md

 ## Practicals (& Discussions)

-The class interactions on Fridays, however, *are* intended to be based more on *interactive discussion* than regular sit-and-listen lectures.
+The class interactions on Fridays are intended to be based more on *interactive discussion* than regular sit-and-listen lectures.
 These discussions will be based on both *advanced topics*, and, importantly, the practical notebooks.
 Think of these as a question hour for both the theory and the practicals.
 The practicals will not be graded, but serve to give you a backbone for the things that you'll also have to do for the final project.
 That is, they teach you the different things that you'll need to know to be able to perform the project.

-The practicals will be given in the format of jupyter notebooks, which you can run on [google colaboratory](https://colab.research.google.com/).
+The practicals will be given in the format of Jupyter notebooks, which you can run on [google colaboratory](https://colab.research.google.com/).
 Those of you that have already completed Neural Models will be familiar with the format.
 Note that you will need a Google account for accessing collaboratory notebooks.
 You can navigate and open the notebooks in Colab by clicking the 'open in Colab' buttons below.
 Make sure to copy them to your own Google Drive.
 If you want to know more about Colab, see the ["Welcome to Colab" Website](https://colab.research.google.com)

-The first practical is not necessarily a practical, but is a Python refresher:
+The first practical is not necessarily a practical, but is a Python refresher taken from the Neural Models course:
 "Practice" Python Practical [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/tknapen/NMCP_AI_2020/blob/main/practicals/python_tutorial.ipynb)

-The goal is to teach you the best & most modern open science practices, as well as show you the strength of the python-based open source ecosystem.
+The general goal of these practicals is to teach you the best & most modern open science practices, as well as show you the strength of the python-based open source ecosystem.
 Our goal is to show you the way forward, if you are going to use fMRI or imaging yourself in your future research career.

 ## Project